 Several unmeasured variables might confound the associations in question, and we cannot evaluate the impact of residual confounding.
 For example, ethnicity, education, intention to reduce were either not measured, or not measured consistently across trials.
 Additionally, the trials did not capture short term changes in CPD that occurred temporarily between measurements, which could have affected outcomes (35).
 Latent classes were developed based on self-reported CPD.
 It is possible that participants inaccurately reported their CPD, but it was not possible to biochemically confirm CPD using CO.
 Although a person may reduce their CPD, they may also inhale their remaining cigarettes more deeply, which could mean that the CO reading does not decrease in-line with the reduction in CPD.
 Furthermore, CO has a half-life of around 4 hours meaning that the magnitude of the measurement is affected by the recency of smoking (33).
 Therefore, even if a person has reduced their daily CPD overall this would not be reflected in the CO measurement if they had smoked their remaining cigarettes just before the measure was taken.

-The McNeil trials recruited participants who wanted to reduce but not stop smoking and had smoked for at least 3 years.
-Therefore, our analyses may not generalize to participants consciously seeking to reduce smoking to quit, although many participants in these trials did quit smoking after smoking reduction intervention.
+Conclusion

-Examining latent trajectories in smoking behavior among a sample of smokers not looking to quit reveals heterogeneity in smoking patterns.
-Identifying these subgroups may allow for targeted intervention with the goal of reducing cigarette use particularly among populations predisposed to tobacco use.
+Our examination of latent trajectories in smoking behavior among a sample of smokers not motivated to quit revealed heterogeneity in smoking patterns.
+Specifically, three distinct smoking trajectories were identified, each with implications for subsequent smoking or abstinence.
+These findings provide further evidence that a greater magnitude of reduction is associated with an increased likelihood of smoking cessation among people who, at baseline, were not ready to quit and demonstrate the importance of reduction during the first two weeks after a smoking intervention.

 ACKNOWLEDGEMENTS